leonhartX/gas-github/README.md

 # 5.Known issues

- - `.gs` file which contains a function with the same name as the file will not work [#18](https://github.com/leonhartX/gas-github/issues/18). (limited by GAS'S RPC)
+ - (Fixed after 5.0.0) `.gs` file which contains a function with the same name as the file will not work [#18](https://github.com/leonhartX/gas-github/issues/18). (limited by GAS'S RPC)
+ - (Fixed after 5.0.0) Can not work with more than one IDE tab in same browser
  - Can not push to a blank repo without a init commit. (limited by GitHub API)

 PS: There is a similar [extension](https://github.com/leonhartX/lambda-github) for sync your AWS lambda code.